Henry II of England

 Henry II (Note: Regnal numbers were not commonly used in Henry's time; he was known in his lifetime as "Henry FitzEmpress" in reference to his parentage, while "Henry Curtmantle" was used for the short cloak he wore.) was King of England from 1154 until his death in 1189.
-During his reign he controlled England, substantial parts of Wales and Ireland, and much of France (including Normandy, Anjou, and Aquitaine), an area that was later called the Angevin Empire, and also held power over Scotland for a time and the Duchy of Brittany.
+During his reign he controlled England, limited parts of Wales and Ireland, and much of France (including Normandy, Anjou, and Aquitaine), an area that was later called the Angevin Empire, and also held power over Scotland for a time and the Duchy of Brittany.

 Henry was the eldest son of Geoffrey Plantagenet, Count of Anjou, and Matilda, daughter of Henry I of England.
 By the age of fourteen, he became politically and militarily involved in his mother's efforts to claim the English throne, at that time held by her cousin Stephen of Blois.
 Henry's father made him Duke of Normandy in 1150, and upon his father's death in 1151, Henry inherited Anjou, Maine and Touraine.
 His marriage to Eleanor of Aquitaine brought him control of the Duchy of Aquitaine.
 Thus, he controlled most of France.
 Henry's military expedition to England in 1153 resulted in King Stephen agreeing, by the Treaty of Wallingford, to leave England to Henry; he inherited the kingdom at Stephen's death a year later.

-Henry was an energetic and ruthless ruler, driven by a desire to restore the royal lands and prerogatives of his grandfather Henry I. During the early years of his reign Henry restored the royal administration in England, which had almost collapsed during Stephen's reign, and re-established hegemony over Wales.
+Henry was an energetic and ruthless ruler, driven by a desire to restore the royal lands and prerogatives of his grandfather Henry I. During the early years of his reign Henry restored the royal administration in England and led invasions of Wales in 1157.
+However, Henry was defeated at the Battle of Ewloe, nearly being killed in the fighting.
 Henry's desire to control the English Church led to conflict with his former friend Thomas Becket, the Archbishop of Canterbury.
 This controversy lasted for much of the 1160s and resulted in Becket's murder in 1170.
 Soon after his accession, Henry came into conflict with Louis VII of France, his feudal overlord, and the two rulers fought over several decades in what has been termed a "cold war".
 Henry expanded his empire at Louis's expense, taking Brittany and pushing east into central France and south into Toulouse.
 Despite numerous peace conferences and treaties, no lasting agreement was reached.